Ephesians in the Bible with Gods masterpiece in it

 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 (NKJV)

-God did not create us for inferior works.
+So, what is the message of Ephesians 2 verse 10?
+It means God did not create us for inferior works.
 He created us to do good works.
-If we wonder what to do in order to do good works, we only need to rely on the Scripture.
-The verse confirms that God already prepared these works in Christ Jesus.
+If we wonder what to do in order to do good works, we only need to rely on the Scriptures.
+The Bible verse in Ephesians confirms that God afore planned these good things in Christ Jesus.
 All we need to do is to walk in it.
-That is what Ephesians 2 verse 10 clearly says.
+That is the core meaning of the message in Ephesians 2 verse 10.

 Since these works are already prepared (ready) and good, all we need to do is walk in it and our works will be good.
 As it is no longer us but Christ in us.
-If you ever doubt your own capabilities, we can remember this scripture and rely on God’s truth.
+If you ever doubt your own capabilities, you can remember this scripture and rely on God’s truth.
 God’s Word is higher than our thoughts and higher than our doubts.
+And He is the One who made us perfect in the image of God.

 As God’s masterwork, it is crucial to know who God says you are, to know your identity in Christ.
 It is the only way to restore your life and the only way to deal with feeling unworthy, inferior, and a failure.
 By knowing our identity in Christ (God’s definition of us) we can face our challenges, feelings, and negative self-image.

 When we know who we are in Christ, we get strength from God and not from ourselves.
-By receiving strength from God, we will walk in victory, knowing that we are His perfect masterpiece, and not a failure.
-With this attitude, we will succeed in life.
+We don’t need to be the perfect person.
+But by receiving strength from God, we will walk in victory, knowing that we are His perfect masterpiece and not a failure.
+With this attitude, we will succeed in life, because we are perfect in Him.

 “but the people who know their God shall be strong, and carry out great exploits.”